-During this time, she first began staging her own homes and later selling them fully furnished at premium prices.
-Pat realized that color, coordinated furniture and an innate talent could transform living spaces and result in a more marketable product.
+During this time, she began staging her own homes and selling them furnished at premium prices.
+Pat realized that color, coordinated furniture and an innate talent could transform living spaces resulting in a more marketable product.

-Accordingly, in 2006 she graduated with a 2-year Certificate in Interior Design from the New York School of Interior Design.
+Accordingly, in 2006 she graduated with a 2-year Certificate in Interior Design.
 In 2010, she became a Certified Staging Professional (CSP) and a member of the Real Estate Staging Association (RESA).
-Her firm, Stage and Sell, specializes in personalized service with rapid turnaround time.
+Her firm, Stage and Sell specializes in personalized service with rapid turnaround time.

-Many of the properties Pat has staged have appeared in the NY Times (see Press Section).
-She was also quoted in the article,’City Quirk is just Another Word for Asset.’
-This article included a picture of one of her stagings (click here for article).
-Prior to this, Pat was quoted in the NY Times article, ‘Preparing Your Home for Sale’ on 9/16/16. (click here for article).
+As a result of this track record, Pat’s properties have appeared in The NY Times (see Press Section).
+She was quoted in the Times article,’City Quirk is Just Another Word for Asset’ (1/22/17) which included a picture of one of her stagings (click here for article).
+In addition, Pat was quoted in an earlier article by Michelle Higgins, NY Times, ‘Preparing Your Home for Sale, 9/16/16 (click here for article).

 Pat’s goal has always been to maximize the overall appearance of every property she stages.
-When she leaves, the owner is sure that their home is totally “ready for sale.”
+When she finishes, the owner can be sure that their home is totally ready for a quick sale.